Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Preliminaries

 \subsection{Moving Target Defence}

-Compared to the data-driven detector, model-based detections are more likely to be accepted by the system operator due to its high interpretability.
+Compared to the data-driven detector, model-based detections are more likely accepted by the system operator due to its high interpretability.
 To overcome the static nature of the model-based detector, MTD is introduced to proactively change the grid parameters using D-FACTS devices.
-Since D-FACTS devices are widely used to regulate power flow, the system operator are more willingly to apply this method in practice.
-The typical reactance perturbation ratio is 10\%-50\% as reported in the literature \cite{ lakshminarayana2020cost}.
+The typical reactance perturbation ratio is less than 50\% \cite{ lakshminarayana2020cost}.
 For convenience, the constraint on the reactance is converted to the constraint on the susceptance as follows.